misterT1A/eCommerce-Application/README.md

-# 🛍️ eCommerce Application
+# 🥐 BRIOCHES

 ## Description

-[TBD Project description]
+Welcome to Brioches - a TypeScript e-commerce application.

+Discover a wide range of products, neatly organized into categories.
+Easily find what you're looking for with our search, filter, and sort options to match your preferences and needs.

+Register to personalize your shopping experience and manage your personal details.

+Add items to your cart with ease, and don't forget to apply promo code for extra savings.
+Enjoy a smooth and enjoyable shopping experience with Brioches!

 App pages:

 - Login, Registration and Main pages 🖥️
-- Catalog Product page 📖
+- Catalog page 🍰🥨🍩
 - Detailed Product page 🔍
-- User Profile page 👥
+- User Profile page 🙎🏻‍♂️
 - Basket Page 🛒
-- About Us Page 👦👩
+- About Us Page 👨‍💻

 ## Technology stack 🛠️